 skip to main content

-Exploring Factors Affecting the Income of Wives of Native Chicken Farmers in Increasing Family Income in Aceh Tamiang Regency
+Analysis of the Contribution and Factors Affecting the Income of Local Chicken Farmers' Wives on Family Income in Aceh Tamiang Regency

 *Kiagus Muhammad Zain Basriwijaya - Universitas Samudra, Indonesia